Amazon tackles 'hungry tapeworm' of US healthcare system

 Amazon is getting into health care.
-The internet retailer has announced plans for a new company that will use technology to simplify and improve the costs of medical treatments.
+The internet retailer has announced plans to form a company that will use technology to reduce medical costs and simplify a complex system.

-"The ballooning costs of health care act as a hungry tapeworm on the American economy," said Warren Buffett, whose Berkshire Hathaway company will join forces with Amazon and JP Morgan to create the new health outfit.
+It won't be going that route alone.
+For the initiative, Amazon is teaming up with two heavyweights of the investing world, Berkshire Hathaway and JPMorgan Chase.
+The yet-to-be-named new outfit initially will focus on employees at the three partner companies.

+There's a lot to be sorted out still beyond the broad goals.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.